Keasbey Memorial Scholarship

 Before the Campus Deadline

-1. Draft your application materials and review them with the Office of Fellowships well in advance of the campus deadline.
+1. Draft your application materials and review them with the Office of Fellowships well in advance of the campus deadline, ideally by the first week of August.

-2. If you are far enough along to request your letters of recommendation in advance of the campus deadline, do so 4-8 weeks ahead of the campus deadline.
-This is recommended, but not required.
+2. If you are far enough along to request your letters of recommendation in advance of the campus deadline, do so 4-8 weeks ahead of the campus deadline (your recommenders should email their letters to the Associate Director for Fellowships directly as PDF attachments).
+Sending letters for the campus deadline is recommended, but not required.

 3. Submit your application as a single PDF by email to fellowships@wesleyan.edu by the campus deadline.